Upper Macungie Township, Pennsylvania

-Upper Macungie Township is a township in Lehigh County, Pennsylvania.
-The population of Upper Macungie Township was 26,377 as of the 2020 U.S. census, making it the fourth fastest-growing municipality in Pennsylvania in terms of total population gain from 2010 to 2020.
+Upper Macungie Township is a township in Lehigh County, Pennsylvania, United States.
+The population of Upper Macungie Township was 26,377 as of the 2020 U.S. census, making it the fourth-fastest growing municipality of any category in Pennsylvania in terms of total population growth between 2010 and 2020.

 The township was created in 1832 when Macungie Township was divided into Upper and Lower Macungie townships.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Upper Macungie Township is located 11.5 mi southwest of Allentown, 60.8 mi northwest of Philadelphia, and 99.2 mi west of New York City.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 68.0 sqkm, of which 67.6 sqkm are land and 0.4 sqkm, or 0.65%, are water.
 It is drained by tributaries of Little Lehigh Creek and Jordan Creek into the Lehigh River, which in turn joins the Delaware River in Easton.